Activities Fair Day

 Philanthropic outreach is a big part of Greek Life.
 Fraternity and sorority members annually contribute, on average, more than 10,000 volunteer hours and donate more than $65,000 to charitable organizations.

-Since 1977, this weeklong program has celebrated the cultures of UT Arlington’s international student population.
+Since 1977, this weeklong program has celebrated the cultures of UTA’s international student population.

 A parade of banners, international food fair, fashion show, nationality exhibits, and Global Extravaganza talent show are just some of the events that showcase the University’s diversity.